gregpalmr/alluxio-secure-hadoop/README.md

      alluxio fs cat /user/user1/alluxio_table/alluxio_table.csv

-Cause Alluxio to persist the data to the under filesystem (HDFS)

-     alluxio fs persist /user/user1

-Show that the new hdfs file was persisted

-     hdfs dfs -ls /user/user1/alluxio_table/alluxio_table.csv

 b.
 Test Hive with the Alluxio virtual filesystem

 Confirm that the user1 user has a valid kerberos ticket